HelpBot Assistant

 bulletChart.appendTo('#element');

-The below example shows a basic Bullet Chart.
+The following example shows a basic Bullet Chart.

 var bulletChart = new ej.charts.BulletChart({